This interview was compiled by Kristen Willard, M.S.

 PRHI has been working on COPD since about 2009, beginning with epidemiological research on COPD utilization and readmissions.
 COPD is a huge problem in western PA, with a COPD hospitalization rate 24% higher than the rest of the country (in data from the Pennsylvania Health Care Cost Containment Council).
 We explored the role of the nurse care manager in reducing readmissions, and ran successful pilot programs at two community hospitals.
 We pulled together our learnings from these pilots to publish a useful COPD readmission reduction guide, used all over the country.

 In 2012, we launched a successful Primary Care Resource Center (PCRC) prototype at Monongahela Valley Hospital (MVH).
 The PCRC is a hospital-based support hub, staffed by nurse care managers, a pharmacist and an administrative assistant with full access to their institution’s array of specialty services.
-Initially targeting only patients with COPD, the MVH prototype PCRC demonstrated the impact of careful coordination of care – from patient admission, through discharge, and into the care of community primary care physicians.
+Initially targeting only patients with COPD, the MVH prototype PCRC demonstrated the impact of careful coordination of care – from patient admission, through discharge and into the care of community primary care physicians.
 The PCRC model is explicitly designed to enable small and medium-sized primary care physicians the opportunity to offer their patients enhanced disease management education and post-discharge support.

 Although enormously successful, the PCRC prototype revealed a flaw in the “COPD-only” approach to care management: the importance of comorbidities.
 The PRHI research team noted that 50% of COPD patients carried ICD-9 codes for heart failure and coronary disease, and in practice the care management pathways kept colliding.
 PRHI then went back to the drawing board and redesigned the PCRCs around three diseases: COPD, heart failure, and acute myocardial infarction.

 The opportunity to scale this model came in July 2012, when PRHI received a $10.4 million Health Care Innovation Award from the Center for Medicare & Medicaid Innovation.
-Six community hospitals in western Pennsylvania and northern West Virginia were recruited to build PCRCs within their hospitals, and in support of their over 300 primary care physicians.
+Six community hospitals in western Pennsylvania and northern West Virginia were recruited to build PCRCs within their hospitals, and in support of their more than 300 primary care physicians.
 The participating hospitals were: Butler Health System, Conemaugh Memorial Medical Center, Indiana Regional Medical Center, Sharon Regional Medical Center, Uniontown Hospital and Wheeling Hospital.

 The goal of the project was to sharply reduce 30-day all-cause readmission rates for the three target conditions.
 Long term, the aspiration was to longitudinally co-manage patients under the direction of the primary care practices, with the intent of optimizing healthy behaviors as well as preventing hospitalization.